Juan-LukeKlopper/learn-solana/buildspace/build-solana-pay-store/README.md

 # Buildspace

-This iis a subfolder where I follow along with the projects provided by Buildspace, The only difference is I will try to change the frontend framework from react to svelte.
+This iis a subfolder where I follow along with A project provided by Buildspace, I will try to change the frontend framework from react to svelte.

 ## Introduction

-- [ ] 🧐 What are we building?
+- [X] 🧐 What are we building?

 ## 💻 SETUP YOUR ONLINE STORE

-- [ ] 🛠 Grab the client code + get setup
+- [X] 🛠 Grab the client code + get setup

 - [ ] 👝 Add 'Connect Wallet' button to your store